Top advice & tips for your accurate printing quotes

 Always give the spine size of the product first.

-To be 100% say put an (h) next to the height required and a (w) next to the width required.
-Or just say Portrait/Landscape
+To be 100% clear put an (h) next to the height required and a (w) next to the width required.
+Or better still just say Portrait or Landscape

 A leaf is 2 pages (front and back):

-Some people get this wrong and it can lead to problems.
+Some people get this wrong and it can lead to confusion and an incorrect quotation.

 A page is one side of a leaf.
-When you hold a piece of paper in your hand (a leaf) it is made up of two pages.
+When you hold a piece of paper in your hand, (a leaf), it is made up of two pages.
+Make sure you check that the printer has stated the number of pages, not leaves.
+(It is common practice to quote pages).

 Printed work that requires folding should not be below 70/80gsm: